maliacho/landing-page/README.md

 ## Description
 The motive behind this project was to build a landing page using HTML and CSS in order to practice what I learned in my bootcamp while I search for a job!

 It is a single webpage that collects a visitor's contact information.
-It will have a header and footer, and image with a caption, and a contact form.
+It will have a header and footer, contact form, and smooth scroll.

 ## Table of Contents
 - [Installation](#installation)